 Any of five fresh-water fish (usually various kinds of catfish) at Riverside, then choose an appropriate sauce and vegetable garnish.

 As a Westerner with no knowledge of Mandarin, eating in Beijing this summer was a challenge.
-I had no idea what was considered “safe” and usually just pointed to pictures of what I wanted, hoping my choice was really pork and not street rat.
-Therefore, I was always extremely excited when I happened to stumble upon especially delicious food.
+I had no idea what I would like, and usually just pointed to pictures of what looked good, hoping my choice would satisfy me.
+Therefore, I was always extremely excited when I happened to stumble upon especially delicious food without having to guess at the contents of my selections.
 Riverside & Courtyard Corp. 江边城外 is one of those Chinese restaurants with a name that has been translated poorly into English.
 The characters should actually translate into “Riverside Courtyard’s Whole-Baked Fish.”
-When I first heard the restaurant’s English name, I worried that the owners tacked on “Corp.” for added legitimacy, which many Westerners perceive Chinese restaurants lack.
-This desperate need for legitimacy merely reinforced my hesitation.
+When I first heard the restaurant’s English name, I initially worried that the owners tacked on “Corp.” for added legitimacy, which many Westerners perceive Chinese restaurants lack, but my hesitation melted away as soon as I stepped inside.

 Riverside opened up into clean, smart interiors, and the restaurant was packed with people.
 Each fresh table was set with tea and sunflower seeds.
-I sat down and perused the menu, and realized that the restaurant was a chain, which also settled my paranoid, prejudiced brain because it implied standardized quality control.
+I sat down and perused the menu, and realized that the restaurant was a chain, which also settled any remaining uncertainty because it implied standardized quality control.
 I happily began munching on the sunflower seeds, appeased.

 Soon enough, I began to understand how the restaurant operated.
 One picks any of five fresh-water fish (usually various kinds of catfish), then chooses an appropriate sauce and vegetable garnish.
 The menu was highly varied, and I was stuck deciding between “Szechuan Style” or “Village Fresh Flavor.”
 I ended up ordering neither option, settling on the “grass fish” with the “Black Pepper Soy” toppings.